MICHELLE: Hey, MJ! I’d make a joke here, but after viewing various pictures of startling amounts of snowfall, I just hope you’re staying warm!

 MICHELLE: Yeah, as I was reading your description there were various other stories that kept springing to mind, but I agree—this one looks potentially interesting.
 I like the cover, too.
 I’m not sure why little boxes with timers on them look cool, but they do, so just go with it, I suppose!

-MELINDA: Exactly!
+MJ: Exactly!
 Sometimes familiar-but-fun is exactly enough to satisfy, and I feel like the cover conveys the truth of that pretty well.

 So what have you got for us today?

 MICHELLE: This week I decided to check out the first two volumes of Ema Toyama’s Missions of Love (published by Kodansha Comics).
 Despite generally enjoying Toyama’s I Am Here!, I was fairly skeptical about this one, largely due to its Japanese title (Watashi ni XX Shinasai!) translating more or less to “Do XX to me!”
 I was expecting something smutty, an impression that the cover images seem to wish to reinforce.
 As it turns out, though, there’s really no smut in sight.